kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 	sudo jk_init -v -j /chroot basicshell editors extendedshell jk_lsh netutils ssh sftp

-The above command will allow the jailed user(s) to use the programs listed.
+**Note:** While the above command makes the listed programs **available** inside the `chroot` jail, it is still necessary to authorize access to specific programs for individual jailed-users.

 #### The `jk_lsh` utility

-provides a special shell that limits the binaries it will execute to those that have been explicitly allowed.
-All other commands or regular shell access are denied.
+provides a special, non-interactive shell that limits the binaries it will execute to those that have been explicitly allowed.
+All other commands or regular (such as the bash) shell access are denied.
 That way, even if a user uploads their own binary file, the user will **not** be able to execute it.

 This can be used to restrict an account to a specific use.
 For example, <code>jk\_lsh</code> can be used to make rsync-, cvs-, sftp- or scp-only accounts.
 Allowed actions are read from <code>/etc/jailkit/jk\_lsh.ini</code>.
 If you run <code>jk\_lsh</code> inside a `chroot` jail, make sure <code>jk_lsh.ini</code> is copied into that `chroot` jail, i.e. <code>/path/to/jail/etc/jailkit/jk\_lsh.ini</code>.

 ## Creating &amp; Jailing a User

-First, execute (obviously, substituting <code>username</code> with one of your choosing):
+First, execute (substituting <code>username</code> with one of your choosing):

 	sudo adduser username

 Follow the prompts to specify a password and provide the user's information requested by the system.

-**Note:** This is a normal user that is created in the actual filesystem and  is **_not_** inside the `chroot` jail.
+**Note:** This is a normal user that is created in the actual filesystem and  is **_not_** inside the `chroot` jail, yet.

 #### Jail the user

+If you want your jailed-user to have access to the bash shell (for example, to be able to SSH into your server), execute:

+	sudo jk_jailuser -m -s /bin/bash -j /chroot username

+Then, copy bash and its libraries into the `chroot` jail using the <code>jk_cp</code> utility:

+	sudo jk_cp -v -f /chroot /bin/bash

+Finally, edit the SSH configuration file:

+	sudo vim /etc/ssh/sshd_config

+>Then, tap on the <code>i</code> key (on your keyboard) to enter the Vim text editor's "insert mode."

+and add the jailed user to the following directive:

+	[...]
+	AllowUsers your_username new_username

+>To save your edit, and exit, tap on the following keys: <code>Esc</code>,<code>:</code>, <code>w</code>, <code>q</code>, <code>Enter</code>.

+Reload SSH to incorporate the new setting:

+	sudo reload ssh

-To put the user inside the `chroot` jail, execute:
+>**Option 2:** To put the user inside the `chroot` jail with maximum restrictions (that is, with no interactive-shell access), execute:

-	sudo jk_jailuser -m -j /chroot username
+>		sudo jk_jailuser -m -j /chroot username

+#### Confirm the transfer of the system user account into the `chroot` jail

 To confirm that the user was jailed, check the user's <code>/etc/passwd</code> file, by executing: